 6.42.1 Applicability to language

-Python is subject to violations of the Liskov substitution rule as documented in TR 24772-1 clause 6.42.
+The vulnerability as described in TR 24772-1 clause 6.42 is applicable to Python.
 The Python community provides static analysis tools for Python, which detect a large class of such violations.

 6.42.2 Guidance to language users

-Follow the guidelines of TR 24772-1 clause 6.42.5.
+Follow the guidance contained in ISO/IEC TR 24772-1 clause 6.42.5.
 In particular, use static analysis tools, either commercial or provided by the Python community to detect such violations.

 6.43 Redispatching [PPH]